使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Jim Marrone - Analyst

-Yeah, great.
+Yeah.
+Great.
 Thank you, gentlemen.
 It sounds like you had a pretty decent quarter.
-Again, kind of the same story, just managing your inventory to address, these challenges and headwinds.
-I'm just trying to get a better sense of like, just your underlying business.
+Again, the same story, just managing your inventory to address these challenges and headwinds.
+I'm just trying to get a better sense of like just your underlying business.

-Like when you say that the sales of school and office products were lowered due to the cancellation of customer orders as a result of tariff uncertainty.
-Like I Are you, kind of suggesting like a company like say Walmart is canceling your cutting tool products because of the uncertainty of tariffs that their customers are feeling and so they have less disposable cash, or I'm just trying to get a better sense of that.
+Like when you say that the sales of school and office products were lower due to the cancellation of customer orders as a result of tariff uncertainty, like are you suggesting like a company like, say, Walmart is canceling your cutting tool products because of the uncertainty of tariffs that their customers are feeling and so they have less disposable cash?
+Or I'm just trying to get a better sense of that.

 Jim Marrone - Analyst

 So based on all their general products and the higher cost on their side, they may not have the budget for additional spending.
-Is that what is that what you're suggesting?
+Is that what you're suggesting?

 Jim Marrone - Analyst